 Cephalotaxus harringtonia, most commonly known as the Japanese plum yew, is an evergreen shrub native to Japan, northeastern China, and Korea.
 The attractive foliage and ease of care have also made it popular for landscaping.
 This species has been cultivated in a number of locations from the United States to Europe, where it has been used in gardens for nearly two hundred years.

 Another reason for the popularity of the Japanese plum yew is the edible fruit that it produces.
+It is particularly popular in Japan where it is often cultivated for its fruit alone.
+This is not the same as the Japanese yew (Taxus cuspidata), which has seeds and leaves that are poisonous.

 A lesser known use for this plant is for the production of a drug used to treat myeloid leukemia.